Fred Reid

-Fred Reid (born March 16, 1982 in Tampa, Florida) is the running backs coach for the Ottawa Redblacks of the Canadian Football League (CFL).
+Fred Reid (born March 16, 1982) is the running backs coach for the Ottawa Redblacks of the Canadian Football League (CFL).
 He is a former professional gridiron football running back who played primarily for the Winnipeg Blue Bombers.
 He was originally signed by the Tampa Bay Buccaneers as an undrafted free agent in 2005.
 He played college football at Mississippi State.

 College career

 Reid attended Mississippi State University and in four years of college football he totaled 996 rushing yards on 236 rushing attempts with six touchdowns.
 He also totaled 44 receptions, 349 receiving yards and two touchdowns.
 When he graduated he finished as the Southeastern Conference's (SEC) all-time leading kick returner.
 As a kick returner with the Bulldogs, Reid had 61 returns for 1,303 yards.

 As a senior in 2004, Reid helped Sylvester Croom, the first African American head coach in the SEC, win his debut by rushing for 37 yards on 15 carries and one touchdown.
 During his final season which is considered his best at Mississippi State, Reid had 82 rushes, 393 yards and two touchdowns.
 Against Maine, he had a career-high 18 rushes for 72 rushing yards.